boi-doingthings/blog/_posts/2022-08-19-my_travels.md

 ---
 toc: false
 layout: post
-description: A minimal example of using markdown with fastpages.
+description: A list of places I have been.
-categories: [markdown]
+categories: [travel]
-title: An Example Markdown Post
+title: My Travels
 ---
 # Travel Timeline